rolasotelo/milpa-online/README.md

 Made with love by Rolando Sotelo.
 Contact me at rola@hey.com

-Be kind to the animals 🐄 !
+Be kind to animals 🐄 !